pbek/QOwnNotes/docs/content/editor/time-formats.md

 Take a look at the [Qt documentation](http://doc.qt.io/qt-5/qdatetime.html#toString) for more information about time formats.

+!!! tip
     If you need to make more complex operations to output the current time please consider creating a [custom action](../scripting/methods-and-objects.md#registering-a-custom-action).